 As in many industries, fuel efficiency improvements have also been the main means of improving sustainability in the heavy transport industry.
 Traditional manufacturers, such as Daimler, Scania and Volvo, are all developing electric trucks and are using collaborations with start-ups and younger companies like Arrival, Nikola Motors and Tesla to innovate and approach production and design differently.

 However, the industry has also recognized that efficiency improvements are not enough to meet the challenge of climate change and while fossil-free operation is an important step, it does not deliver the complete solution.
 The next stage is bringing sustainability to production and the entire lifecycle; this is where fossil-free steel will play a pivotal role.

 Sustainability key to surviving and thriving in future heavy transport industry

-Many of the major manufacturers are adopting sustainability across their entire value chain.
-For example, Daimler, the largest truck manufacturer in the world, is working hard to reduce CO2 emissions from their production processes.
-Their trucks and buses division used 19 percent less energy in 2020.2
+Consequently, many of the major manufacturers are targeting sustainability improvements across their entire value chains.
+For example, Daimler, the largest truck manufacturer in the world, is working hard to reduce CO2 emissions from its production processes, and its trucks and buses division used 19 percent less energy in 2020.2

 The Volvo Group, who is collaborating with SSAB to implement fossil-free steel into its vehicles, is also taking a variety of positive steps to boost sustainable production.
 Fossil-free steel is steel produced using an innovative approach that replaces the traditional coking coal, with technology that uses fossil- free electricity and hydrogen.
 The HYBRIT fossil-free steel initiative is a partnership between SSAB, iron ore producer LKAB and energy company Vattenfall, and has the potential to drastically advance sustainability in heavy transport; it could also be key to increasing sales.